mirageglobe/butlerfox/README.md

   $ sudo rm /usr/local/bin/samurai && rm /usr/local/bin/samurai-mac.py && rm /usr/local/bin/samurai-linux.py
 ```

-# Contribute #
+# contribute

-if you wish to contribute to samurai, you can use the vagrantfile to fire up and test samurai.
+if you wish to contribute, you can use the vagrantfile to fire up and test.
 Feel free to suggest commands.
 You can read more about vagrant at http://docs.vagrantup.com/v2/getting-started/index.html

 requirements :
 - bats-core test suite (https://github.com/bats-core/bats-core)